 Yum!
 Smoked salmon, creamy cheese, fresh herbs and capers.
-The perfectly blended flavors in this Smoked Salmon Torta will be a welcomed and wonderful appetizer to serve at your next party or happening.
+The perfectly blended flavors!
+This Smoked Salmon Torta will be a welcomed and wonderful appetizer to serve at your next party or happening.

 We have several celebrations coming up…..
 New Year’s Eve is just around the corner!
 Then we have a couple birthday parties planned for early January.
 I’m also thinking to include this smoked salmon torta in the appetizer line-up for the kick-off of the annual SuperBowl.

-Buttery Atlantic smoked salmon blended with smooth cream cheese and fresh herbs begins the first layer of this party pack.
-Next is a thick layer of the rich, Atlantic chopped salmon.
+Buttery, thinly sliced Nova Scotia-type smoked salmon blended with smooth cream cheese and fresh herbs begins the first layer of this party pack.
+Next, is a thick layer of the rich, smoked chopped salmon.
 Then a layer of chopped capers and a final layer of the creamy cheese-salmon mixture.
 This torta is all topped off with crushed pink peppercorns and snipped fresh chives.

 I like to serve this torta with crisp sourdough toasts.
 Indulge!